-Technically you can use a medium-dark roast to make an espresso but when you are moving down to the lighter roaster from a dark roast you will get less less oil on the surface of your coffee beans and thus a reduction of the quality of the crema on top.
+Technically you can use a medium-dark roast to make an espresso, but when you are moving down to the lighter roaster from a dark roast you will get less little oil on the surface of your coffee beans and thus a reduction of the quality of the crema on top.

 Read: Cold brew proportions